 By evolving into this new evidence based approach to design clear and structured pathways to improve completion, LCCC students now average taking less credits per degree.
 Retention and graduation rates have increased, and has resulted in a return on value to the tune of $1.8M with increased performance funding.
 But, most importantly, it has opened up even more opportunities to help their students succeed with the expectation LCCC will continue to evolve over time.

-Lorain County Community College has successfully navigated the change management and design process to redesign the student experience and leverage student success solutions from their first day to graduation day.
+With a focus on student progression and completion, Lorain County Community College has successfully navigated the change management and design process to redesign the student experience and leverage student success solutions — empowering and supporting students from their first day to graduation day.

 Tina Donahoo is a Principal Consultant of Partner Outcomes at Civitas Learning.
 She helps increase student success by measuring impact of products on campus initiatives, outreach campaigns, and sharing discoveries back with Partners.
 She also teaches institutions how to measure their own initiatives and interpret the findings while providing learning activities to increase adoption and improve outcomes.
 She received her master’s degree at the LBJ School of Public Affairs at The University of Texas at Austin.
 When she is not cheering her two boys on at the baseball fields, she enjoys spending time outdoors with her husband and two sons.